President McKinley Inauguration Footage

 President McKinley Inauguration Footage is the name given to two different short documentary films which were combined as one.
 The two titles are President McKinley Taking the Oath and President McKinley and Escort Going to the Capitol.
-The two show President William McKinley arriving at the United States Capitol in order to take the oath of office for President of the United States as part of his second inauguration on March 4, 1901.
+The two show President William McKinley arriving at the United States Capitol in order to take the oath of office of the president of the United States as part of his second inauguration on March 4, 1901.